How To Set Up A Linux Network

 The user of the Windows PC in the Sales department fires up their Web browser so that they can access the company's internal intranet Web servers.
 There's a corporate intranet Web server with company-wide information and one right in the user's department on the same network segment with information for Sales staff.

-Remember that each system has two addresses (logical as in IP address and physical as in MAC address) and in order for one system to communicate with another, it needs to include both of these addresses when it puts a packet together to send to the destination system.
+Remember that each system has two addresses (logical and physical) and in order for one system to communicate with another, it needs to include both of these addresses when it puts a packet together to send to the destination system.

 Scenario 1 - Accessing SALES1 - SAME NetworkIn both of the above scenarios, the intranet Web servers will be the ones doing all the DNSing and ARPing when they wish to respond to the received HTTP request.
 (Recall that on small networks having a hosts file on each system could be used instead of a DNS or WINS server in which case the DNS or WINS queries wouldn't be necessary.)
 Also, in actuality a PC or router will check it's local ARP table first to see if it already has an entry for the MAC address of the destination system before sending out an ARP request.
 It it does need to issue an ARP request it uses the received MAC address to update its table.

 The Windows PC user wants to look at sales figures for last month on the intranet Web server in their department.
 In the browser URL line they enter:

 or in the case of a Windows-based network that is only using WINS for name resolution: